G01d3nW01f/RansomWare-Sample/README.md

 AES encrypt all file in current directory

-this is the sample program taht for testing security programs
+this is the sample program that for testing security program to anti ransom ware so on

 compile
 ```